LidiaKovac/easy-select-react/README.md

 ### **React**:

-> If you are already working on an app create with `create-react-app` you will not need to install anything.
+> If you are already working on an app created with `create-react-app` you will not need to install anything.

 #### Interfaces:
 | Interface     | Use                                                 |